rahullakshmana/Rahul_AI-Enhanced-Engagement-Tracker-for-Young-Learners_Infosys_Internship_Oct2024/README.md

 # Rahul_AI-Enhanced-Engagement-Tracker-for-Young-Learners_Infosys_Internship_Oct2024

 Image Processing
-Libraries or Frame Works used opencv
+Libraries or Frame Works Used:
-Version 4.10.0.84
+OpenCV: Version 4.10.0.84
+NumPy: For array manipulation
 Developed Logics
 A) Image_Noise removal & Closing Gaps :-
 From the input image given, we can remove the noise and close the gaps